alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 What’s more, this goes for **all canisters on Dfinity and their data**, not just FE canisters created by Fleek.

-Secondly, we also have to consider that even if hosted on Dfinity, if we wanted to surface static sites from the IC on the current Web 2.0 we would need to handle basic concepts such as SSL, CDN, and DNS for our users.
+Secondly, we also have to consider that even if hosted on Dfinity, if we wanted to surface static sites from the ICP on the current Web 2.0 we would need to handle basic concepts such as SSL, CDN, and DNS for our users.

-Combine these two issues, and a little bit of radioactive open source code, and you get the reason why **Fleek’s Dfinity/IC Gateway was born!** Our very own transdimensional portal, (minus the disintegration-risk) that **anyone, not just Fleek users,** can use to access their Dfinity-hosted Canister data over HTTP and an accessible URL format.
+Combine these two issues, and a little bit of radioactive open source code, and you get the reason why **Fleek’s Dfinity/ICP Gateway was born!** Our very own transdimensional portal, (minus the disintegration-risk) that **anyone, not just Fleek users,** can use to access their Dfinity-hosted Canister data over HTTP and an accessible URL format.

-The Fleek Dfinity/IC Gateway lives on: ic.fleek.co
+The Fleek Dfinity/ICP Gateway lives on: ic.fleek.co

 To access any canister, just add your canister ID before the URL (), to get a url like this: